Eventually,100% of each donation or grant will go to support programs, not overhead.

 As such, GTN must be a nonprofit organization, especially since our physicians volunteer their time and expertise.

-Another benefit of being a nonprofit organization is the eligibility to seek charitable contributions from individuals and from other donors such as corporations, family offices and foundations.
+Another benefit of being a nonprofit organization is the eligibility to seek charitable contributions from individuals and from other donors such as foundations, family offices and corporations.
 Also, once we’ve established a “track record,” we anticipate attracting the attention of major foundations and government agencies.
 By that time, we’ll have developed convincing evidence of efficacy, with a solid plan for rapidly scaling to truly global proportions.

 However, it’s increasingly difficult to assure sustainability from donations and grants unless there is also an earned revenue stream, hence the importance of a close association with our for-profit partners.

-Both of our for-profit entities are being structured as California Benefit Corporations.
+Our for-profit entities are being structured as Delaware Public Benefit Corporations.

-This is a relatively new corporate form specifically designed for social enterprises, and it has legally defined goals that include not only profit, but also positive impact on society, workers, the community and the environment.
+This is a relatively new corporate form that is specifically designed for mission-driven social enterprises.
+Benefit Corporations have legally defined goals that include not only profit for shareholders, but also positive impact on other stakeholders, including employees, customers, their communities, the broader society and the environment.
+The Benefit Corporation option is currently available in 35 U.S. states and the District of Columbia.

-We expect both for-profit companies to provide a fair return on investment (ROI) for their shareholders, but unlike traditional stock-issuing corporations, the interest of shareholders is not their only legal commitment.
+We expect these for-profit Benefit Corporations to provide a fair financial return on investment (ROI) for their shareholders, but unlike more traditional stock-issuing corporations, maximizing the ROI for shareholders is not their only legal commitment.
+Their mission and values will be baked into their corporate bylaws, along with a pledge to consider the interests of all the other stakeholders that are affected by corporate decisions and actions.

-We anticipate that both of these companies will be very attractive to impact investors, who seek to generate social and environmental impact alongside a financial return.
+We anticipate that these companies will be very attractive to impact investors, who seek to generate social and environmental impact alongside a financial return.

 The Triple Bottom Line